Terms & Conditions

 1.4 Whyser may anonymise Customer Data in which case: (a) the data (“Anonymised Data”) will not be treated as Personal Data provided that it is not personal data for the purposes of the GDPR, (b) Whyser may use the Anonymised Data for statistical or benchmarking purposes to contribute towards the development of Whyser’s products and services during or after the term of this agreement and will not be required to delete the Anonymised Data on termination. (c) Certain features of the system might become powered by machine learning in future versions of the system.
 To make these features available to the Customer, Customer Data may be anonymized and aggregated.

 1.5 For the purposes of section 1.2.1 of this Annex, Customer shall not direct Whyser to process the Personal Data in a way that is inconsistent with Whyser’s standard services, or, require Whyser to provide Customer Data other than in aggregate form, unless otherwise agreed with Whyser.
-Customer keeping its account active shall be deemed to be an instruction to Whyser to continue to process the Personal Data to allow use of the System.
+Customer keeping its account active shall be deemed to be an instruction to Whyser to continue to process the Personal Data to allow the use of the System.
 Whyser shall anonymise Personal Data after it has been held on the System for more than five years (unless the customer account is still kept active).

 1.6 Customer shall not (and shall not permit its Authorised Users to) configure the System dashboard or other interface by reference to, or devise or undertake any analysis using the System by reference to, any special category of personal data (within the meaning of the GDPR), namely: racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetic or biometric data; health data; sex life or sexual orientation, without obtaining Whyser’s prior written agreement.
-If Whyser agrees, Customer shall ensure such processing complies with an appropriate legal basis in accordance with applicable Data Protection Legislation.
+If Whyser agrees, the Customer shall ensure such processing complies with an appropriate legal basis in accordance with applicable Data Protection Legislation.

 1.7 Whyser shall be paid its reasonable costs by Customer to support any Customer-requested actions under section 1.2 of this Annex, including audits, subject access requests or Customer’s interactions with regulators (unless required as a result of Whyser breaching this agreement).